-This can typically occur in handwritten assembler code, where the limited number of bits for a field within the instruction opcode is too small to refer to a symbol so far away.
-For example, for an LDR or STR where the offset is too large for the instruction (+/-4095 for ARM state LDR/STR instruction).
-In other cases, please make sure you have the latest patch installed from: http://www.arm.com/support/downloads.
+- In handwritten assembler code, where the limited number of bits for a field within the instruction opcode is too small to refer to a far away symbol.
+For example, an LDR or STR instruction where the offset is too large for the instruction (+/-4095 for ARM state LDR/STR instruction). - When the linker is having difficulty placing veneers around a large code section in your image.